Key Takeaways:

 Why it matters:

-Compliance Automation is the process of using software platforms and tools to monitor and impose regulatory rules automatically on an organization's processes.
+Compliance automation is the process of using software platforms and tools to monitor and impose regulatory rules automatically on an organization's processes.
 Such platforms monitor changes in regulations and standards, audit policy enforcement, offer audit trails, and provide real-time compliance reports.

 Why it matters: